mbsa-tud/tsad_platform/README.md

 #### Observe results (4)

 Once the detection is finished, the following results are are displayed in the windows below:
-* **Plots** of the anomaly scores and detected anoamlies for the last model the detection was run for.
+* **Plots** of the anomaly scores and detected anoamlies for the first model the detection was run for.
-* A **Table** storing all scores for all models and the computational time of deep-learning models (time to make predictions for one subsequence)
+* The **Scores** for the currently selected file and the average scores across all files.
+These tables can be exported.
 * A **Computation time** plot showing the  average computational time of the models for a single subsequence on the x-axis and the obtained scores on the y-axis.
 Using the `Metric Selection` button, one can choose what metrics should be displayed within this plot.